celeritas-project/celeritas/doc/overview.rst

 * As with the AdePT project, Celeritas currently extends the range of Urban MSC to higher energies rather than implementing the Wentzel-VI and discrete Coulomb scattering.
+* Celeritas imports tracking cutoffs and other parameters from ``G4EmParameters``, but some custom model cutoffs are not accessible to Celeritas.

 Geometry
 ========